dempsey-CMAR/sensorstrings/README.md

 ### Raw data files

-The data from each sensor is saved separate csv file, each with manufacturer-specific columns.
+The data from each sensor is saved in separate csv file, each with manufacturer-specific columns.

 Import raw data files: